SuperOfficeDocs/superoffice-docs/docs/ui/web-application/pagebuilder/usercontrols/index.md

 # UserControls

+UserControls are **reusable components** that can be used by many pages.
+They are perhaps the most interesting objects in the framework because the controls are what we interact with when we use the panel.

+A UserControl is a set of smaller UI controls, which also contains all the presentation logic.
+Embedding this logic into the UserControl simplifies the configuration a lot.
+The interaction between fields (controls) and other event-driven logic must be implemented specifically into each control.

+A page consists of many panels, a panel consists of one or more views, and a view consists of one or more control groups.
+Within a control group, it has its own controls.

-UserControls, or GUI controls, are the building blocks of CRM.web webpage.
+UserControls, or GUI controls, are the **building blocks** of CRM.web webpage.
 Many of the UserControls are simple controls:

 * SoButton
 * SoCheckBox
 * SoInputButton
+* [SoTextBox][10]
-* SoTextBox
+* [SoLabel][12]
 * ...

+There are 2 types of lists in SuperOffice:

+* [SoListBox][8] is a drop-down control that will display a flat list.
+It does not support categorized lists and searching.
+* [MDOList][9] is the control that will support sub-list and search functionality.
+It supports categorized lists as well as searching.

+The config file settings for both SoListBox and MDOList are similar.
+The MDO list control is the most widely used.

 There are more complex controls like the `ContactMainView` or the `PersonDialogHeader`, which contains multiple simple controls.
-The controls are identified by the relevant config file and the actual objects will be mapped using the config file called *SoObjectMapping.config*.
+The controls are identified by the relevant config file and the actual objects will be mapped using the config file called [SoObjectMapping.config][6].

+You can also use [placeholder controls][11].

-Some of the web controls will be standard ASP.NET controls with the SuperOffice look, while others may be more complex and be dependent on data and services from the page framework.
+Some of the web controls will be standard ASP.NET controls with the SuperOffice look, while others may be more complex and be dependent on data and services from the page framework, for example [SoArchiveControl][13].
 All controls should implement a common interface for data binding and sentry, making it possible for them to be used outside web client context and be plugged into a back-end of another application.

 ## Library